 Gentle Reader – Is this what our fellow citizens who voted for the President-elect wanted ?
 If not, speak up.
 Words have power, my friends.
 The President-elect’s words are there for all to see.
+To paraphrase Maya Angelou: When people tell us who they are, we should believe them.

 U.S. Election 2016 – Haaretz – Israel News